What Makes a Taoist?

 (1) Embracing that lineage’s history & variations of teachings as one’s own.

 My lineage: Awakening Dragon Taoism, is a simple modern lineage and relaxed in its core.
 Awakening Dragon Taoism maintains a smaller subset of practices.
-One major aspect in this lineage is being very clear about removing judgments.
+One major aspect of this lineage is being very clear about removing judgments.
 Awakening Dragon practice very specifically teaches how to live without judgment.

 Now you can say since Taoism doesn’t technically have “morality” nor commandments (rather it uses kindness and compassion) that generally speaking Taoism is much more judgment-less than the majority of religions, and that is true.
 However, Awakening Dragon Taoism point blank says: remove judgment while Taoism, in general, more implies it.